Professor William Phillips

 - EN710b Hawthorn campus

 Professor Phillips joined the Department of Mathematics at Swinburne in April 2007 from the University of Illinois at Urbana-Champaign where he spent much of his career in the (then) Department of Theoretical and Applied Mechanics.
 Prior to that he held appointments at Cornell, Clarkson and the National University of Singapore.
-His main interests are nonlinear differential (and integro-differential) equations as they arise in geophysical fluid dynamical situations, most specifically through surface-wave mean-flow instabilities.
-He is best known for his generalised theory for the aetiology of stadium sized rolls known as Langmuir circulation which form in and help to mix the upper 100 meters of the ocean.
+His main interests are nonlinear instability, bifurcation analysis and asymptotic theory, and using them to explain geophysical fluid dynamical phenomena, most specifically through surface-wave mean-flow instabilities.
+He is best known for his generalised theory for the aetiology of sub-meso scale (stadium sized) rolls in the ocean known as Langmuir circulation that form in and help to mix the upper ocean.
+He has secured over US$3.8 m in research grants from the NSF and NIH and AU$1.4 m from the ARC.
 He holds degrees from McGill University in Canada and the University of Cambridge in England

 PhD candidate and honours supervision

 Accredited to supervise Masters & Doctoral students as Principal Supervisor.